 NOTE: You can see your set of core items are meant to each be built into a new item, each with two different builds path for offensive or defensive purposes.
 Also note the items are meant to be paired 1 Offensive item choice with 1 Defensive item choice.
 (As a Bruiser/Fighter, you never want to be going straight damage or straight tank, always a mix)

 Set 1: Trinity Force (Offensive).
 Atma's Impaler (Defensive) - Overall a more offensive set

 Set 2: Iceborn Gauntlet (Defensive), Statikk Shiv (Offensive) - Overall a more defensive set

-- Each set should then be completed with either a Sunfire Cape or Randuin's Omen for an Offensive or Defensive choice.
-Sunfire Cape is recommended for obvious reasons, but should the bonus defense be needed, don't hesitate in picking Randuin's Omen instead.
+- Each set should then be completed with either a Sunfire Aegis or Randuin's Omen for an Offensive or Defensive choice.
+Sunfire Aegis is recommended for obvious reasons, but should the bonus defense be needed, don't hesitate in picking Randuin's Omen instead.

 What NOT to do:

 - Pairing Trinity Force with Statikk Shiv would give you an abundance of movement speed you don't need, and too heavy a focus on damage for you to tank damage properly for your team.